-Generally, maximum occupancy rates should lie between 85% (in-house) and 90% (performance driven), as targeting any more than this will increase advisor churn and increase advisor burnout.
+Generally, maximum occupancy rates should not exceed 85%, as targeting any more than this will increase advisor churn and increase advisor burnout.
 AHT would also increase, as advisors instead take their break time on call, which leads to the adoption of undesirable behaviours, such as putting the caller on hold to use the toilet.

 Whilst this is not a great issue in smaller contact centres, larger establishments must pay careful attention to their maximum occupancy rates.
 This is because occupancy grows with contact volumes, meaning that the number of calls that each advisor receives, also increases, as highlighted below.

 (We calculated these figures using: Average Handling Time = 180 secs, Reporting Period = 30 mins, Service Level = 80% and Queue 20 secs)